It’s the day before Thanksgiving. Outside the weather was overcast and rain drizzled, but inside I was snug in my bed.

 Without even blinking, he stated what I had feared in the shower, “Uh, sure but I’m going to need that report by noon.”

 I shuddered as the words rolled off his tongue.
-Now we were definitely going to be late leaving and would definitely get snagged in Atlanta holiday traffic.
+Now we were definitely going to be late leaving and would definitely get snagged in Atlanta Thanksgiving traffic.
 I could imagine us somewhere between Macon and I-95 in our own personal interstate nightmare around midnight, wishing we were anywhere but in that car.

-As I pondered these things, I realized that I was not feeling very thankful.
+As I pondered these things, I realized that I was not feeling very thankful this Thanksgiving.
 I realized how much the past year of my life had been a whirlwind of work, a rushed vacation and more work.
 This was self-loathing at its finest the day before Thanksgiving, at work, doing a dumb report, thinking about all the perceived disasters of the year.
 After I finished the report, I left the office in a huff at a quarter to one.

 I arrived home to find Betsy sitting on the front porch ready to go.
 There is nothing like rushing out of town hours past the time you wanted to leave.
 Just days before, Betsy had reminded me to value this time away from work, and she was right.
 I had once again placed work before personal time to be with family, and allowed it to come before my wife’s desires.
 I had allowed my priorities to be distorted by all the white noise in my life distracting me from what was important.